 Elysian Rock Lookout and the Buttenshaw Bridge

-The Elysian Rock Lookout is a beautiful viewing point in the Leura area of the Blue Mountains, with panoramic views over the Jamison Valley.
+Elysian Rock Lookout is a beautiful vantage point in the Leura area of the Blue Mountains, offering panoramic views over the Jamison Valley.

-Elysian Rock is located in the Leura area of the Blue Mountains, and is very easily accessible via a short walking trail.
+Elysian Rock is located in the Leura area of the Blue Mountains and can be easily reached via a short walking trail.
+The start of this short walking trail is on Olympian Parade, close to Gordon Falls Reserve.

 Once you’ve parked your car or arrived from the nearest bus stop, it’s time to visit the lookout via the access walk.